 Ancestral Lineage: Ilokano, Cebuano/Visayan, Mindanaoan, Nigerian, Congolese/Cameroonian, Southern Chinese, Portuguese

-Born and raised in Inglewood, CA, Samuel holds a bachelor's degree in Ethnic Studies from The University of California at Berkeley.
-As the child of immigrant parents from what is now known as Mexico, Samuel explores notions of country and belonging, particularly through the lens of gender, sexuality, spirituality, class, and race.
+Born and raised in Inglewood, CA to immigrant parents from what is now known as Mexico, Samuel explores notions of country and belonging through an intersectional lens encompassing gender, sexuality, spirituality, class, and race.
 Drawing from voices of the past and present, Samuel grounds their work by speaking to and advocating for the child in all of us.

 Noelle Campos is a mover, creator, and educator, versatile in all genres of dance.
 She began her Ballet training at the tender age of five, and eventually picked up Jazz, Lyrical, Hip-Hop, Musical Theatre, Modern, and Contemporary as the years went by.
 She attended San Jose State University as a dance major, and has been working as a professional dancer and dance instructor ever since.
 Noelle aspires to inspire future generations to move their bodies and decolonize their minds